JonathanGoh95/fitness-tracking-app/README.md

 ### As an Admin, I want to:
 - View all user accounts and their workout data for easy management.
-- Delete erroneous users/workouts for moderation.
+- Delete erroneous users/workouts for moderation purposes.
 - Create admin user accounts.

 ## Tree Structure of Pages/Components